Tan Hang ChongGuardian, Founding member

 Hang Chong has been an avid naturalist and outdoor enthusiast since his school days as a Scout for ten years.
 His interest in biodiversity conservation and environmental sustainability was deepened by his membership with the Nature Society (Singapore), volunteerism with environmental civil society organisations and overseas community service expeditions.
 As an environmental educator, Hang Chong is passionate about sharing how we can live more sustainably and more mindfully about the impacts of our daily choices and actions.
 He has an interest in environmental justice, food inequalities and the links between sustainable and ethical food practices to human and planetary health.

-Vivian lives in a world without strangers.
-She loves music, movement, and bringing people together for homemade meals or garden harvest potlucks.
-Her experience as part of the Transition Town community while serving as a yoga instructor in Los Angeles, California, inspires her work in building community for regeneration and resilience.
-Her quest for peace and well-being led her to found the Garden of L.E.A.H., a conscious living practice space in Chiang Mai, Thailand; here, she holds space for mindful practices through gardening, mud house building and community-building.
-Perpetually tuning in to Nature, she loves taking walks in the forest and swimming with other sea creatures.
+Vivian has been with Foodscape Collective since the first months of its initiation and loves bringing people together for garden harvest potlucks and meaningful conversations.
+As part of the Transition Town community while serving as a yoga instructor in Los Angeles, she is inspired to build community for regeneration and resilience.
+Her quest for peace and well-being led her to found the Garden of L.E.A.H. in Chiang Mai, Thailand; here, she holds space for mindful practices through gardening, mud house building and community-building.
+Back in Singapore, she facilitates Nature-centred mindful eating programmes that dive into our complex relationship with food.
+Her work in soil regeneration and somatic touch therapy interweaves her care for the self, community, society and the planet.
 She shares her ethos at gardenofleah.home.blog.

 Huiying Ng explores links between urban agriculture, open/welcoming spaces for new imaginations of urban life, and community resilience.
 Sustainable modes of agricultural production and agroecological learning networks, particularly in Southeast Asia, interest her.
 She is a founding member of the Foodscape Collective, and TANAH, a nature-food duo, and a member of soft/WALL/studs.
 She has a Master in Social Sciences (Research) from the Department of Geography, National University of Singapore, and continues her work as a PhD Fellow at the Rachel Carson Centre for Environmental Humanities in Munich.
 Some of her published work is available at cargocollective.com/huiyingng.

 Cuifen is on a quest to live more sustainably.
 Currently making time to find alignment in her life, as she writes the next chapter of her life journey.
 Food has been key in her personal quest to live more sustainably.
 Foodscape Collective's community-focused work has allowed her unique opportunities to connect with people across the food system, with a layered understanding that is both ground-up and policy-focused.
 She started a business to bring the Collective's knowledge as paid workshops to interested schools and businesses, and create fair fee work opportunities for those who want to further their careers and personal growth in this area.
-Cuifen is a founding member of the Collective and is one of the initiator of Project Black Gold - a community food scrap composting pilot project.
+Cuifen is one of the initiator of Project Black Gold - a community food scrap composting pilot project.

 Tang Hung Bun